adrian-salajan/adrian-salajan.github.io/_posts/2020-10-03-assigment-is-broken.md

 {% endhighlight %}

-But using `runEffectToGetValue` is running the effect, this is the same as having console read or print here, if we want to build bigger programs while still keeping the benefits of {% ihighlight scala %} = {% endihighlight %} we can't do this.
+But using `runEffectToGetValue` is running the effect, this is the same as having console read or print here, if we want to build bigger programs while still keeping the benefits of ` = ` we can't do this.

 No matter the number and kind of effects (read/write console, disk, read sistem time) we can always refactor and call `runEffectToGetValue` only once.